zowe/docs-site/docs/user-guide/mvd-using.md

 Where:

--   *gwshostname* is the host on which you are running the Zowe Application Server, its the value that was assigned to *zowe.externalDomains* in the zowe configuration file.
+-   *gwshostname* is the host on which you are running the Zowe Application Server, its the value that was assigned to *zowe.externalDomains[0]* in the zowe configuration file.
--   *gwsport* is the value that was assigned to *components.app-server.port* in the zowe configuration file.
+-   *gwsport* is the value that was assigned to *zowe.externalPort* in the zowe configuration file.
-    For example, if you run the Zowe Application Server on host *gwshostname* and the value that is assigned to *components.app-server.port* in the zowe configuration file is 12345, you would specify `https://<gwshostname>:12345/zlux/ui/v1/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`.
+    For example, if you run the Zowe Application Server on host *gwshostname* and the value that is assigned to *zowe.externalPort* in the zowe configuration file is 12345, you would specify `https://<gwshostname>:12345/zlux/ui/v1/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`.

 ### Logging in and out of the Zowe Desktop